WEHI: History

 In the lead up to its centenary in 2015, the Walter and Eliza Hall Institute underwent significant building redevelopment.
 A new west wing was built in 2012, nearly doubling the institute's size, funded by the Victorian and Australian Governments and The Atlantic Philanthropies.

 In 2020, the institute rebranded itself to the simpler name WEHI, and updated its motto to Brighter together.

 Research

-The institute focuses solely on medical research, centered around:
+The institute focuses solely on medical research, centred around: